 - Just down the rather curvy mountain is Mountain Brook Village, a great location for boutique shopping of all sorts.
-Tucked into classic European architecture are shops such as The Cook Store, which is self-explanatory; The Dande Lion, featuring lovely antiques, vases and table décor; and The Lingerie Shoppe, which we’ll let you explore for yourself.
-The legendary Smith’s Variety Store is also in this village.
+Tucked into classic European architecture are shops such as The Cook Store, which is self-explanatory; The Dande Lion, featuring lovely antiques, vases and table décor and the legendary Smith’s Variety Store is also in this village.
 It’s been described as one of the best toy stores in Alabama.
 Reminiscent of an old-fashioned five & dime, Smith’s also has a good stationery selection, hair ribbons, children’s clothing, and a tempting candy counter where you can by candies by the bag.

 - Crestline Village is on down the road a piece.
 It’s good to park here and walk around the village to find stores such as Lamb’s Ears Ltd., where you find a bit of everything from jewelry to journals, Once Upon A Time, a baby specialty shop, and Snoozy’s Kids, a children’s store filled with toys, books, and gifts.